Non-linear parabolic PDEs with rough coefficients and critical data: existence, uniqueness and regularity of weak solutions: Consequences for inhomogeneous linear Cauchy problems

 \begin{proof} Properties (b) and (c) of an SIO are readily verified for a given operator $S \in \bigl\{ \Soll^L_1, \nabla \Soll^L_1, \Sol^L_{\nicefrac{1}{2}}, \nabla \Sol^L_{\nicefrac{1}{2}} \bigr\}$.
 Indeed, the parameter restrictions in Table~\ref{tab:Duhamel_Sobolev} are designed to ensure the required off-diagonal estimates (with $M = \infty$) for the respective integral kernels, which yields (b).
 Property (c) was established in~\cite[Prop.~4.1]{AH2} for $\Soll^L_1$ and $\nabla \Soll^L_1$, and in~\cite[Prop.~5.8]{AH3} for $\Sol^L_{\nicefrac{1}{2}}$ and $\nabla \Sol^L_{\nicefrac{1}{2}}$.

 It remains to argue for (a).
 The strategy for all six non-singular cases when $\kappa >0$ is the same.
-We focus on the treatment for $\Sol^L_{\nicefrac{1}{2}}$ in the rough case and only comment on the necessary changes for the remaining cases.
+We focus on the treatment for $\Sol^L_{\nicefrac{1}{2}}$ when $A$ is rough and only comment on the necessary changes for the remaining cases.
 This is Step~1 of the subsequent proof.
 The genuinely singular cases are discussed in Step~2.